ISENBECK66/ML2023/Midterm_project/README.md

 ---

 #### Notebook :
-The file *notebook.ipynb* contains all the code that I written in data preparation and data cleaning process, EDA, feature importance analysis, model parameter tuning and model selection process.
+The file *notebook.ipynb* contains all the code that I written during data preparation and data cleaning process and it contains also
+EDA, feature importance analysis, model parameter tuning and model selection process.

 Unfortunatly, in this phase I discovered that the data in the choosen dataset were poorly correlated.
-This condition doesn't help our model to reach great performance.
+This condition didn't help our model to reach great performance.

 ---